mtov/engsoftmoderna/en/chapter1.md

 of the system, while required interfaces are those that a code unit depends on for operation.

-Therefore, during software system design, implementation details of each code unit, such as the specifics of method implementations, are not addressed.
-For instance, in designing a banking system, a class to represent bank accounts might be defined as follows:
+Therefore, during software design, the implementation details of each code unit, such as the specifics of method implementations, are not addressed.
+For instance, when designing a banking system, a class to represent bank accounts might be defined as follows:

 ```
 class BankAccount {
   private Customer customer;
   private double balance;
   public double getBalance() { ... }
   public String getCustomerName() { ... }
   public String getStatement (Date start) { ... }
   ...
 }
 ```

-It's crucial to note that this is a simplified implementation, used only for illustrative purposes.
-The `BankAccount` class provides an interface to other system classes through its public methods, thus constituting the provided interface.
+It's important to note that this is a simplified implementation, used only for illustrative purposes.
+The `BankAccount` class provides an interface to other classes through its public methods, thus constituting the provided interface.
 However, `BankAccount` also relies on the `Customer` class, making the `Customer` interface a required one for `BankAccount`.
-This dependency on required interfaces is often referred to as 'dependencies'.
-In this case, `BankAccount` depends on `Customer`.
+In this case, we say that `BankAccount` depends on `Customer`.

 \index{Software Architecture}
-When design gets more abstract and involves larger units like packages or folders, it steps into the domain of architectural design.
-Essentially, **software architecture** refers to the organization of a system at a higher level of abstraction than the one involving classes or comparable constructs.
+When design gets more abstract and involves larger units like packages or folders, it is called architectural design.
+Essentially, **software architecture** refers to the organization of a system at a higher level of abstraction than the one involving classes or comparable code constructs.

 ### Software Construction